NSO-developer/nso-gitbook/development/core-concepts/templates.md

 Note that a single template can configure multiple devices of different type, services, or any other configurable data in NSO; basically the same as you can do in a CLI commit.
 But a single, gigantic template can become a burden to maintain.
 That is why many developers prefer to split up bigger configurations into multiple feature templates, either by functionality or by device type.

-Finally, the name of the file, without the `.xml` extension is the name of the template.
+Finally, every XML template has a name.
+The name of the template is the file path relative to the `templates` directory of the package, without the `.xml` extension.
 The name allows you to reference the template from the code later on.
-Since all the template names reside in the same namespace, it is a good practice to use a common naming scheme, preferably _`<package name>`_`-`_`<feature>`_`.xml` to ensure template names are unique.
+In case multiple packages define a template with the same path, you disambiguate between them by prepending _`<package name>`_`:` to the name.
+(Note that any colon or backslash characters in the package name or the file path must be backslash escaped.)

 ## Other Ways to Generate the XML Template Structure <a href="#ch_templates.templatize" id="ch_templates.templatize"></a>